Wednesday, 26 September 2012

 Nuts galore on the market

-The nutty treats included the scrumptious Gateaux aux noix.
-It's not really like an English sponge cake as the texture is dense but it's certainly delicious!
-Here’s a recipe which a French friend gave me a few years ago – it’s really simple to make!
+Nutty treats included the scrumptious Gateaux aux noix.
+It's not like an sponge cake as the texture is dense but it's certainly delicious!
+Here’s a recipe which a French friend gave me – tres facile!

 100g caster sugar